jahwag/ClaudeSync/CONTRIBUTING.md

 ## Code Style

-We follow the PEP 8 style guide for Python code.
+We follow the black style guide for Python code.
 Please ensure your code adheres to this style.

 ## Reporting Bugs